Amigos Internacionales Historical Authority

 Evidence posture: leadership-network evidence and retrieval target; direct Amigos operational attribution not established.

-• North Korea provides direct Amigos evidence where sources identify Amigos Internacionales within the humanitarian consortium record.
+• North Korea remains a key direct Amigos evidence anchor because outside sources identify John as representing Amigos Internacionales.

-• Peru, Kurdish refugee relief, 9/11, Bosnia/Serbia, and Bam are important continuity or partner-network evidence trails.
+• Peru, Kurdish refugee relief, 9/11, Bosnia/Serbia, and Bam remain important continuity or partner-network evidence trails.

 Sources and Evidence Base